 His edited books include: New Religious Movements and Rapid Social Change (Sage, 1986); The Changing Face of Religion (Sage, 1989, with T. Luckmann); Theorising Religion: Classical and Contemporary Debates (Ashgate, 2006, with J. Walliss); The SAGE Handbook of the Sociology of Religion (Sage, 2007, with N.J.
 Demerath III); Migration and Religion, 2 vols (Elgar, 2015); and New Religious Movements and Counselling: Academic, Professional and Personal Perspectives (Routledge, 2018, with S. Harvey and S. Steidinger).

 His recent articles and chapters include: “Public religions and the post-secular: critical reflections,” Journal for the Scientific Study of Religion, 51(1)2012:1-19; “Muslim prison chaplains in Canada and Britain,” The Sociological Review, 63(1)2015: 36-56, with I.C.M.
-Cairns; and “Hope and creativity.
-The shifting nexus between religion and development,” in M. Guest & M. Middlemiss Lé Mon (eds.), Death, Life and Laughter.
-Essays on Religion in Honour of Douglas Davies (Routledge, 2017: 141-160).
+Cairns; and “Hope and creativity: The shifting nexus between religion and development,” in M. Guest & M. Middlemiss Lé Mon (eds.), Death, Life and Laughter: Essays on Religion in Honour of Douglas Davies (Routledge, 2017: 141-160).

-The focus of his research interests is on religious diversity; chaplaincies; and theoretical ideas about religion.
 He was a co-applicant and member of the Executive Committee of the 7-year SSHRC funded Religion and Diversity Project.